1stDayHack/FDK/README.md

 * Include demo-video; e.g. super-res demo.
 * Add GPU / CPU option FLAGs for all model for option to toggle between manually.
 * For Pytorch-Transformer models, give options to change model type (Light or Heavy) and list in docstring.
 (Simplicity first)
+* For Pytorch-Transfomer Translation model, include options for option language pairs.
 * Add light-weight 1stDayKit that has minimal dependencies requirement; e.g. no detectron2.